-In addition, the charity owns a mini-bus, which is used for shopping trips to the nearby supermarket and to Durham City.
+In addition, the charity owns a mini-bus, which is used for shopping trips to the nearby supermarket.
 The mini-bus is also used for excursions to local places of interest and the theatre.

 Just a few yards from the Care Home, the charity has its own Chapel, built in the late 12th Century.
 There is a Chaplain on-site, who regularly conducts religious service both in the Chapel and in the Care Home itself.
 Applications are welcomed from all older people, regardless of faith or lack of faith.

 Should you decide to apply to live in Beddell House, a comprehensive assessment will be carried out.
 This will be done professionally and in a sensitive manner, but is necessary to ensure that we can provide the type of care that you may need.

 The current fees for living in Beddell House will either be met by yourself or by the local authority where you presently live, should your financial resources be limited.